-FPED component and SAS variable name Foods and Units Solid Fats (SOLID_FATS) Fats naturally present in meat, poultry, eggs, and dairy (lard, tallow, and butter); hydrogenated or partially hydrogenated oils; shortening, palm, palm kernel and coconut oils; fats naturally present in coconut meat and cocoa butter; and 50% of fat present in stick and tub margarines and margarine spreads (grams) Added Sugars (ADD_SUGARS) Foods defined as added sugars (tsp. eq.)
+FPED component and SAS variable name Foods and Units Solid Fats (SOLID_FATS) Fats naturally present in meat, poultry, eggs, and dairy (lard, tallow, and butter); fully or partially hydrogenated oils; shortening; palm oil; palm kernel oil; coconut oils; fats naturally present in coconut meat and cocoa butter; and 50% of the fat present in stick and tub margarines and margarine spreads (grams) Added Sugars (ADD_SUGARS) Caloric sweeteners such as syrups and sugars and others defined as added sugars (tsp. eq.)
 Alcoholic Drinks (A_DRINKS) Alcoholic beverages and alcohol (ethanol) added to foods after cooking (no. of drinks)

-^{} New variable in FPED and not in MPED 2
+\ New variable in FPED and is not in MPED 2